Project Name: Venice's Golden Record

 I renamed the project to “Venice’s Golden Record”.
 This is a play on “Voyager’s Golden Record”, a disk sent up into space with several images and songs that represent life on earth.

 I discarded footage from my Canon M100 and instead used footage from an old Kodak EasyShare.
 This camera is one of the early versions of the digital camera.
 It comes with that awful zoom noise and only shoots in 640x480.
-The decision was made to remain accurate to VHS aesthetic I was mimicking.
+The decision was made to remain accurate to the intention of the medium I was mimicking.
 With just the effects on the computer overlaid onto my 1080p footage, it’s clear I’m borrowing for the sake of “pretty” footage.

 I decided to use only stills from these video clips.
 The idea was to further indoctrinate the footage, to show only the highlights.
 With poor quality footage and several blurry, out of focus images, it’s clear the images have sentimental value to the film maker.
 This links to my earlier points about VHS footage.